Far East | ATLAS of Plucked Instruments |

 to ease very fast playing).

-The Vong Co guitar is nowadays also quite populair in Vietnam, especially for the Vong Co Opera style, and even electric guitars are used, but all with the scalloped fingerboard.
+The Vong Co guitar is still quite populair in Vietnam, especially for the Vong Co Opera style, and even electric guitars are used, but all with the scalloped fingerboard.
 See for examples : Saigonstrings. |

 ||||||||||||